bgando/PixelPuzzle/README.md

 PixelPuzzle
 ===========

-Algorithms Meetup Pixel Puzzle Challenge
+Algorithms Meetup Pixel Puzzle Challenge!

+There is a famous image hidden beneath the pixel-noise.
+Can you figure out what it is?

 Getting Started
 ===========